Foundations of High-Performance Engineering Teams

 Trust.
 That’s the other side of believable.
 The team has to trust the leadership.
 Nothing takes the wind out of a team’s sails like not trusting the leaders.
 If they don’t trust you then you will never have a high performing team.
 Period.

 The Navy has an enormous advantage of having solved their optimum organization structure.
 A ship has a number of divisions.
 Several divisions form a department.
 There are several departments that form the crew.
 Every division has an officer (manager) and every division has a higher-ranking officer (department head).
 The crew has an XO and a CO (like a VP and a President, kinda).
 The enlisted crew have a structure of subject matter experts who are leaders (Chiefs) and a time-proven hierarchy of workers.
 Every ship follows that.
-You scale up to a fleet and all the ships are organized the //static.getclicky.com/101366448.js
+You scale up to a fleet by adding another layer of management (Admirals).
+This organizational structure has been field proven over hundreds of years.

 Companies have to design their organizational structure.
-There’s some common structures, sure.
+There are some common structures, sure.
 But especially when the company is smaller the structure is a lot less rigid.
 If nothing else, there just are not enough employees to organize perfectly.
 Folks are working across disciplines, wearing many hats.
+There’s no playbook developed over hundreds of years.

 The reality of smaller companies is that you need to staff them more like a professional sports team.
 You need the best talent you can afford, and you need to structure your game plan to take best advantage of the players you have.
 A former manager of mine once said that the ultimate goal of a larger company is to be able to fill every role with a mediocre talent.
 If you are a small or even medium-sized company you cannot compete unless you have the talent.
 One can argue that in high-growth, high tech companies that you can never accept just mediocre staff either.